 As far as B2C buyers are concerned, they may not be your customers for a long time and may even be one-time buyers.
 If a B2C buyer does not like your product, they can simply switch to another brand.

-In other words, B2B marketing focuses on lead generation and uses longer nurture sequences.
+B2B marketing focuses on lead generation and uses longer nurture sequences.
 B2C marketing aims to extend customer lifecycles by providing great after-sale service and delivering exceptional customer experiences.

 8. Customer Relationships

 The nature of B2B businesses is such that building long-lasting relationships becomes crucial.
-This is another key difference in B2B vs B2C marketing.
+This is another key difference in B2B vs. B2C marketing.

-By sharing information about ethics and business practices with its buyers, a B2B company can establish itself as the right partner to do business with.
+By sharing information about ethics and business practices with its buyers, a B2B marketing company can establish itself as the right partner to do business with.

-Building relationships with customers in a B2C model may come much later after the product has been purchased.
+Relationship building with customers in a B2C model may come much later after the product has been purchased.
 This is the retention element, asking customers about their experience with the product and if there’s anything that can be done better.

 9. Marketing Costs

-While B2B marketing is targeted at larger corporations with more expansive budgets, B2C marketing focuses on individual customers with smaller budgets.
+While B2B digital marketing is targeted at larger corporations with more expansive budgets, B2C marketing focuses on individual customers with smaller budgets.

-Also, it is worth mentioning that since B2B products come with a heavy price tag, they require highly targeted marketing to generate profit.
+Also, it is worth mentioning that since B2B marketing products come with a heavy price tag, they require highly targeted marketing to generate profit.
 Thus, the campaigns don’t shy away from spending a large sum as the stakes are equally high.

 Whereas, for B2C buyers, the quantity of the audience matters more than the quality.
 With a lower price point, a B2C business requires more purchases to reach its revenue goals.
 This means more frequent advertising campaigns with smaller budgets.